vivekascoder/vivekascoder.github.io/content/posts/tips-for-using-vscode.md

 +++
-title = "Lifechanging VSCode tips." description = "How to optimize your VSCode for 10x performance boost." date = 2023-02-01
+title = "Life changing VSCode tips." description = "How to optimize your VSCode for 10x productivity boost." date = 2023-02-01

 [taxonomies]